jloughry/fizzbuzz/README.md

 -----------

-A good solution to the problem is to define a function that returns the product of the modular residues, then print the number if the function returns anything other than zero.
+A good solution to the problem is to define a function that returns the product of the modular residues, then print the number if that function returns anything other than zero.

 ```